oci-landing-zones/oci-landing-zone-operating-entities/examples/oci-learn-lz/exercise1/readme.md

 &nbsp;

-After finalizing this exercise you have now a coherent set of artifacts: a design, a versioned configuration, OCI instantiated resources, and an ORM stack that contains the statefile.
+After finalizing this exercise you have now a coherent set of artifacts: a design, a versioned configuration, OCI instantiated resources, and an ORM stack that contains the state file.

 You can proceed to [Exercise 2](/examples/oci-learn-lz/exercise2/readme.md).